Submitted by WA Contents

 The project, Elephant Museum - Elephant World, addresses to a relationship between Thai people and elephants which have a special status in Thailand.

-This projects was designed to strength this relationship in a more tangible way, that can both people and elephants can live and walk together in the museum.
+This project was designed to strength this relationship in a more tangible way, that can both people and elephants can live and walk together in the museum.

 The Elephant Museum was developed as part of Elephant World, which is a project initiated by the local government to bring the two back to their homeland and to ensure the suitable living conditions for the elephants.